 If a child threatens, hurts or bullies another child, the class teacher and the children involved try to sort out the problem.
-The child causing the hurt is punished i.e. miss a playtime.
+The child causing the hurt will have a consequence i.e. miss a playtime.
 If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child